Azure/AKS-Construction/GhActions.md

 ### Pre-deploy Validation

 It's essential to shift left, and catch as many problems before a single resource is deployed to real infrastructure.
-There are a plethora of tools and techniques that can be leveraged to catch functional or syntactical problems.
+There are a plethora of tools and techniques that can be leveraged to catch functional or syntactical problems depending on your authoring language and platform.

 #### Bicep Build